Quick Stats

 Former CEO Brenda Solorzano advised: "If you're doing the work that is mission aligned with what we're trying to achieve in headwaters, then we should be supporting you."
 The foundation is not funding direct services but rather "the capacity of a community to come together," focusing on relationship building and systems change.

-Applications should demonstrate how family voices are centered in the work, particularly families most impacted by health disparities.
-The foundation prioritizes organizations with deep community relationships that create belonging and leadership opportunities.
+Applications should demonstrate how family voices are centred in the work, particularly families most impacted by health disparities.
+The foundation prioritises organisations with deep community relationships that create belonging and leadership opportunities.

 Examples of Funded Work